 Up one hill and down another: Before you know it, your pack weighs a ton and you’re panting like a dog.
 But a hike does not have to be this tiring.
 A steady pace will conserve energy by ironing out all those ups and downs.

-FINDING YOUR STRIDE
+FIND YOUR STRIDE

 Everyone has a different stride (natural pace).
 Find yours during the first steps of a hike.
 It should be smooth — with rhythmic breathing, swinging arms and a consistent length to the step.